 However, I try to be informative as well as incendiary.
 Whether one finds my statements profound or unsound, whether one abhors or adores my examples, and whether one is amused or bemused by my observations, I hope one leaves wiser.

-Thanks to Dan Henry, Asim Jalis, Harold Lee, Gazsó Attila, Tim MacEachern, Boyko Bantchev, Kevin Easton, Dillon Shook, Samy Bahra, Ed Catmur, and Daniel Griffith for supplying corrections.
+Thanks to Dan Henry, Asim Jalis, Harold Lee, Gazsó Attila, Tim MacEachern, Boyko Bantchev, Kevin Easton, Dillon Shook, Samy Bahra, Ed Catmur, Daniel Griffith, and Doug McIlroy for corrections and suggestions.

 I began my journey with BASIC, when I was easily amused: for example, I liked being able to change the colour of the screen with a simple command.